UMAprotocol/docs/docs/range-tokens/deployment-tutorial.md

 ## Deploying to Kovan

 Before running this command, you should customize the parameters to your needs.
 YOUR_NODE_URL should be filled in with a url for the network that you wish to deploy to.
 The deployment script has been pre-filled with the parameters for the rtUMA-0821 token with `RangeBond` as the fpl parameter, the `lowerBound` set to $4, and the `upperBound` set to $12.

+Please note: the example deployment scripts below use '1661979600' as the `expirationTimestamp` and the naming has been adjusted to use 2022 since a past timestamp is unable to be used with the launch-lsp repo to deploy a new contract.

 If using Infura for a Kovan deployment, `YOUR_NODE_URL` will follow this format: